vmware/vic/doc/user_doc/vic_installation/vch_installer_options.md

 <pre>--image-store <i>datastore_name</i>/<i>path</i></pre>

-Wrap the datastore name or path in single quotes (Linux or Mac OS) or double quotes (Windows) if they include spaces.
+Wrap the datastore name and path in single quotes (') on Mac OS and Linux and in double quotes (") on Windows if they include spaces.

 <pre>--image-store '<i>datastore name</i>'/'<i>datastore path</i>'</pre>